Triffin v. Pomerantz Staffing Services, LLC

 of New York.
 Each check bore Pomerantz's full name and address and a facsimile

-"THE BACK OF THIS CHECK HAS HEAT SENSITIVE INK TO CONFIRM AUTHENTICITY."
-Without
+was a warning: "THE BACK OF THIS CHECK HAS HEAT SENSITIVE INK TO CONFIRM

 |